ivanprobst/thedailyquote/README.md

 ===============

 tobd
-* fix fb sharin cache
 * check quote tomorrow morning

-tobf
+* fb access token duration
 * ie7+
 * fallback to override auto date switching (in case timers are messed up)
-* fallback when no quote/author found
-* final error pages (clear menu, link to go back home)
+* fallback when no quote/author found, final error pages (clear menu, link to go back home)

+tobf
 * url: when direct link does not exist, direct to home
 * simplify scaling, too much js
+* favicon redirect when not on homepage
-* get out of js code: authorName, authorWikipediaRef, move wikipedia code to server side
+* get out of js code: authorName, authorWikipediaRef, move wikipedia code to server side ...
 * handle carriage return and links in quote txt
 * clean data setting in quote and author
-* favicon redirect when not on homepage

 final
 * run through ok if DB fails? where to keep error authors, in DB or author class?
 Use cases when quote/author missing